ChiaraGaldi/2D-Malafide/README.md

     │   ├── FaceShifter
     │		...
 ```

+## Pretrained models
+Make sure to download the pretrained models for CADDM and SBI, from their respective GitHub repositories.
+- CADDM: save the pretrained models in ```./CADDM/checkpoints```.
+You can find them here https://github.com/megvii-research/CADDM
+- SBI: save the pretrained models in ```./SBI/src/weights```.
+You can find them here https://github.com/mapooon/SelfBlendedImages/tree/master

 ## Train Malafide
 The training of 2D-Malafide is done at inference time of the deepfake detection to be attacked.
 The respective scripts for CADDM and SBI inference were modified accordingly.